jOhNeX2017/trakLabs_aqssignment/README.md

 ##

 Go to `dbconnector.js` and connect with the postgres by providing the\
-username, password, hostname and port of the postgres.
+username, password, hostname, port and dbname of the postgres.